How you eat matters as much as what you eat

 What we eat is important, but why and how we eat are equally crucial.
 While mindless eating leads to worse health outcomes, in our fast-paced society, the social aspect of eating is pushed aside in favor of more and harder work or moving on to the next task.

 When we eat in a busy environment and don’t pay attention to our food, it’s difficult to listen to our body’s signals, and we resort to calorie counting.
-But even sticking to a calorie budget is harder when we’re unsatisfied with our meals.
+But even sticking to a calorie budget is harder when we’re unsatisfied with the food we eat.

 On the contrary, deriving pleasure from food can lead us to be satisfied with smaller portions.
 Slow, mindful enjoyment of food brings about an improvement in overall quality of life.
 It helps prevent obesity and allows us to enjoy our meals, even combatting binge eating.